 A database is the heart of most modern web applications, mobile applications, and services.
 Whether it’s a traditional SQL database like MySQL or PostgreSQL or a NoSQL database like MongoDB, the server that hosts your database will determine its reliability, availability, and performance.
-In this article, we will explore the factors that you should keep in mind when choosing a database server and take a look at three types of server – hybrid, cloud, and dedicated — and their suitability for hosting databases of various types and sizes.
+In this article, we will explore the factors that you should keep in mind when choosing a database server and take a look at two types of servers – cloud and dedicated — and their suitability for hosting databases of various types and sizes.

 Which Factors Affect Database Performance?